What Experts are Saying About Your Choice of Beverage

 Likewise at the time, the French expressed low percentages of cardiovascular disease.

 How is it that the French consume so much wine per person yet they have less heart attacks than Americans?

 Sure there are some differences between our cultures that could be a factor in their health.
 The French spend more time eating, they have smaller portions and they don’t constantly snack on the go.

-The question still remains: can wine decrease the risk of cardiovascular disease?
+The questions still remain: can wine decrease the risk of cardiovascular disease?
 On balance, is it truly a healthy office drink?